Pleiger PPC is a PC-based control system for operation, monitoring and automation in ship operations

 - Identical hardware for all stations – reduced spare parts storage and rapid aid on board

-Secure control, display and monitoring of the operational states of valves, pumps and further units.
+Secure control, display and monitoring of the operational states of valves, pumps and other units.

 Collection and calculation of filling levels, volume calculation with trim correction, adjustable alarm limits, clear displays with all detailed information, bar graphs for the intuitive recording of the overall condition.